ellakoa/postcard-poem/content/posts/swimming-with-stars.md

 description: "111"
 collection: Dorset Views
 aspect: landscape
-image: /img/swimming-with-stars-dancing-ledge4-.jpg
+image: /img/swimming-with-stars-dancing-ledge6-6229.jpg
 metaImage: /img/face.jpg
 alt: "11"
-poem: |
+poem: |-
   Have the stars skipped down
-  when the moons not around?
+  when the moon's not around?
   to play on the sea
-  in a daytime breeze
+  In a daytime breeze

   Or maybe